 Gmail is the most popular email service in the world.
 Tons of people use it every day to send and receive emails.
-Gmail has been around for more than 10 years and has improved significantly and will keep in improving.
+Gmail has been around for more than 10 years and has improved significantly and will keep on improving.

 Gmail for Android has made managing emails a lot easy, but how many tips and tricks do you know for making it even easier?
 The official Gmail app is packed with lots of features which are helpful for both casual and power users.
 Here are 7 less-known Gmail tips and tricks to help you get the most out of the Gmail app and make you a Gmail pro.

 Prerequisite: First of all make sure that you are running the latest version of Gmail app.
 We are going to assume that you already have your email account setup and running.

 1. Add Non-Gmail Accounts in the App

 Adding a non-Gmail account in the app was not possible earlier but with recent updates, this feature has been added.
 Now you can manage your other email accounts like Yahoo and Outlook right inside the Gmail app.
 It’s quite easy to add a non-Gmail account: